-Take a look at the following 7 mistakes that many brands make with their sponsorship programs.
-If you are experiencing one of them, it’s time to re-design your plans and inject a fresh approach to your strategy.
+Look at the following 7 mistakes many brands make with their sponsorship programs.
+If you are experiencing one of them, it’s time to review your plans and inject a fresh approach to your strategy.

 1. Not understanding core objectives

 Have you determined what your business goals are and why have you opted for a sponsorship program in the first place?
 Sponsorship is a great platform to leverage when you have a clear purpose for being there.
 What is it that you would like to accomplish?
 Do you want to promote awareness?
 If so, who is your target audience and what difference would you want to make?
 What metrics should define your growth and the success of your sponsorship program?

 If you don’t have answers to these questions in the beginning, chances are your marketing team will have a difficult time demonstrating ROI.

 Are you clear about how much you can spend on acquiring sponsorship assets?
 Lack of clarity about budget allocation in this area may prevent you from leveraging the potential of your sponsorship program to an optimal level.
 When you end up investing your entire budget in buying assets, you will lack the funding to support the sponsorship activation programs that are the real vehicles to enhancing ROI.

 3. Not focusing on sponsorship activation

 The most glamorous part of the process (acquiring property rights) does not immediately impact your ROI, but activating those assets will.
 If you have not kept a budget aside to support activation programs and if you do not have a concrete strategy defining how you should use the assets, then the investment is hard to justify after 2-3 years.
 With years of experience in the industry, we recommend that you make a targeted start and then move your way up strategically and organically.
 In other words, we advise you to allocate a separate budget for activation programs and start with minimum investment in acquiring property rights.